 In Hampton South, the current vacancy rate is 0.2%, which is a lower rate of vacancies than 93.4% of all neighborhoods in the U.S. This means that the housing supply in Hampton South is very tight compared to the demand for property here.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Hampton South neighborhood has a highly unusual pattern of car ownership.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Hampton South neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 47.9% of the households here have four, five, or more cars.
 That is more cars per household than in 99.5% of the neighborhoods in the nation.

 Did you know that the Hampton South neighborhood has more Scots-Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 5.2% of this neighborhood's residents have Scots-Irish ancestry.